xdeama/personal-site-hugo/hugo/content/en/about/_index.md

 layout: standalone
 ---

-I am Denis Malolepszy.
-Based in Frankfurt, Germany.
-Active in the IT industry since 2010.
+My name is Denis Malolepszy, and I have been active in the IT industry since 2010.
+Currently, I am based in Frankfurt am Main.

 In 2022, I started my own business as an IT architect and took over the chairmanship of the supervisory board of [DenktMit]({{< relref "/denktmit" >}}), a cooperative that I co-founded in 2021.